-I am currently involved in a property renovation project in Bristol which takes up much of my time but love it when I can find time for my upholstery and art work.
+I am currently involved in property renovation work in Bristol which takes up much of my time.

-I studied upholstery at the Sir John Cass School of Art, Architecture and Design at London Metropolitan University, receiving a total over over 1,080 teaching hours during my four years’ attendance.
+I went on to study upholstery at the Sir John Cass School of Art, Architecture and Design at London Metropolitan University, receiving a total over over 1,080 teaching hours during my four years’ attendance.